Scope of application

 1. The Secretariat administers the ADR service in consumer matters.

-2. The Secretariat keeps a register, including electronic, for each Mediation proceeding in Consumer Matters, with notes relating to the progressive order number, the identification data of the parties, the subject of the dispute, the designated Mediator, the duration of the proceeding and its outcome, and other data deemed useful pursuant to the provisions of Art.
-141 – Quater of the Consumer Code.
+2. The Secretariat maintains a register, including electronic records, for each Consumer Mediation proceeding, with notes regarding the serial number, the parties' identification data, the subject of the dispute, the designated Mediator, the duration of the proceeding and its outcome, and other data deemed useful pursuant to the provisions of Article 141-Quater of the Consumer Code.

 3. The Secretariat verifies:

-● the conformity of the Mediation request with the formal requirements set out in this Regulation and with current legislation and records it in the appropriate register;
+● the compliance of the Mediation request with the formal requirements set out in this Regulation and with current legislation and records it in the appropriate register;

-● the payment of the costs for starting the Mediation procedure and the costs of the Mediation procedure have been made.
-Furthermore, the Secretariat communicates, within 3 days of receiving the Mediation request and in a form proving receipt: To the Requesting Party:
+● payment of the costs for initiating the mediation procedure and the costs of the mediation procedure have been made.
+Furthermore, the Secretariat shall communicate, within 3 days of receiving the mediation request and in a form proving receipt: To the Requesting Party:

 ● The name of the designated Mediator

-● The receipt of the request for Mediation has been sent to the Invited Party To the Invited Party or to the other Parties:
+● The receipt of the request for Mediation sent to the Invited Party To the Invited Party or to the other Parties:

 ● The name of the designated Mediator